BMW 2 Series Gran Coupe Insurance Rates

 Rates are averaged for all BMW 2 Series Gran Coupe models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Cheapest BMW 2 Series Gran Coupe Insurance
+How to Find More Affordable BMW 2 Series Gran Coupe Insurance

-- It is possible to save around $200 per year simply by quoting online in advance
+- You may be able to save approximately $200 per year simply by quoting early and online

-- Policyholders who purchase more liability protection will pay an extra $660 annually to go from a low limit to 250/500 limits
+- Insureds who want higher levels of liability will pay about $690 every year to go from a 30/60 limit to 250/500 limits

 Rate Tables and Charts